segem001/Neighborhood-watch-app/README.md

 # NeighHood-App
-#### Application for users to join and find the posts about their neighbourhood.
 ####  **Kiprono Dominic Segem**

 ## Description
 This is an app that allow users to be updated on what is happenning on their neighborhoods

 ## Project live site
-  This is the live .()
+  This is the live .(https://neighborsagemapp.herokuapp.com/)